Patrick Schöffski: Research

-Schöffski’s main clinical interest is the treatment of solid tumors and lymphomas.
+Schöffski's main clinical interest is the treatment of solid tumors and lymphomas.
 He is involved in prospective clinical trials (Phase I-III) in various tumor types, with a focus on orphan malignancies.
-He leads an active phase I trial team in Leuven and has a strong interest in multitumor phase II-screening studies.
+He leads an active phase I trial team in Leuven and is responsible for a number of multitumor and sarcoma trials.
 He has been involved in registration trials of antineoplastic agents in a variety of solid tumors with significant activity in rare malignancies and sarcoma.